oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-The gflags package contains a C++ library that implements commandline flags processing.
-It includes built-in support for standard types such as string and the ability to define flags in the source file in which they are used.
+The gflags package contains a C++ library that implements commandline flagsprocessing.
+It includes built-in support for standard types such as stringand the ability to define flags in the source file in which they are used.

-**URL**
+**More Information**

 https://github.com/gflags/gflags